perara/wg-manager/wg_dashboard_frontend/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use wireguard-manager in the [Issues](https://github.com/perara/wireguard-manager/issues).
+* Ask any question about how to use wg-manager in the [Issues](https://github.com/perara/wg-manager/issues).

 Thanks! :heart: :heart: :heart: